snsebro/PrepNChef/README.md

         ],
         "likes": 423
     }
-]``
+]
+``

 ## Post MVP
--- Incorporate reviews on individual receipe component so users can gauge how a receipe was recieved -- Add functionality that allows user to enter personal body metrics and tracks macros against health standards
+- Incorporate reviews on individual recipe component so users can gauge how a recipe was received
+- Add functionality that allows user to enter personal body metrics and tracks macros against health standards